dumpsterfirevip/Beacon8r/README.md

 # Attributions
 I tried to note in each file where I borrowed/adapted code from.
 I'll take the blame for the python code though.

+# How much does it way?
+Too much.